Thanks for reading my blog, if you haven't read Part 1 already you can find it here...

 Next I wanted to offer up the sprocket in order to align the sprocket and pinion, and also to try the chain for fit after I'd split it and reduced it's size dramatically!

 After offering it up etc. I decided that having the collar on the side of the shaft closest to the wheel wasn't the best way, so I flipped it over, putting it on the inside of the truck with the motor mount closest to the wheel instead.
+This worked much better and was a much more straight fit between pinion and sprocket.

 TURNING A SPACER